prosodylab/prosodylabExperimenter/README.md

 One motivation for creating this tool was to facilitate a class on laboratory linguistics taught at McGill.
 In this class, all students run experiments in groups.
 The goal of this tool is to make the process of turning the idea into an experiment maximally easy, so the class can focus on designing experiments, and not spend too much time on implementation, and without people having to learn how to code.

-The tool is also useful in a situation where there are lots of students with the training to design an experment but only few have coding expertise, which is a common situation in a lab in a linguistics department.
+The tool is also useful in a situation where there are lots of students with the training to design an experiment but only few have coding expertise, which is a common situation in a lab in a linguistics department.

 So the use case this was designed for is where there is one or a few people who can and want to delve into the code itself, and lots of people who just want to run experiments.
 So be warned: This will be user-friendly for the people in your lab who use it, but not so much for whoever has to set it up and get it to run, and trouble shoot if something doesn't work as expected.